Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Introduction

 The remainder of this paper is organized as follows: Section~\ref{PRELIMINARIES} provides essential background information and formulates the problem.
 In Section~\ref{AIF-TEM Algorithm}, we detail our proposed AIF-TEM encoding and decoding algorithm and analyze its oversampling characteristics and distortion.
-We then present numerical simulations testing the sampling process.
-Section~\ref{Quantization for AIF-TEM} analyzes the quantization process, introduces the dynamic quantization strategy, and discusses the rate-distortion of the sampling and quantization processes, followed by numerical simulations comparing the quantization performance of AIF-TEM, IF-TEM, and dynamic quantization for AIF-TEM.
+We then present numerical simulations testing the sampling and reconstruction process.
+Section~\ref{Quantization for AIF-TEM} analyzes the quantization process, introduces the dynamic quantization strategy, and discusses the distortion of the quantization, followed by numerical simulations comparing the quantization performance of AIF-TEM, IF-TEM, and dynamic quantization for AIF-TEM.